jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-33.md

 One will then try to compose a brief and succinct abridgment, omitting all repetitions.
 However, one has to be careful not to eliminate anything essential, so that the purpose of the first author will not be vitiated.

 These are the purposes that must be kept in mind and not lost sight of in literary composition.
 All else is unnecessary, a mistake (or deviation) from the road that (all) intelligent (scholars) think must be followed.

-For. instance, (someone may try) to ascribe the work of an earlier author to himself with the aid of certain tricks, such as changing the wording and the arrangement of the contents.
+For instance, someone may try to ascribe the work of an earlier author to himself with the aid of certain tricks, such as changing the wording and the arrangement of the contents.

 Or, someone may eliminate material essential to a particular discipline, or mention unnecessary material, or replace correct (statements) with wrong ones, or mention useless material.
 All this shows ignorance and impudence.